willstocks/SCSS-Everywhere/README.md

 I've added Slim (Another Ruby Template Engine) support and also added SCSS/SASS support.

-When you work on Slim, whenever you press dot, it will show you all class name.
-Addition to that also `class=""` is supported.
+When you work on `.slim`, whenever you press `.` *dot*, it will show you all relative class names.
+Addition to that also `class=""` tags are supported.

 For SCSS part, I have manually strip comments and do regexp on code.
 In this way I also able to locate magic methods/classes.
 For example; If you have `.u-pb-{class}` this extension will show you `.u-pb-` and leave it `class` name filled by you.